 Le sac went by several nicknames including, "Azor" and "As de Carreau."
 The first of these is the French equivalent to the archetypal dog name "Fido," in reference to the material once used in the production of the sack -- dog skin.
 The second nickname, "Ace of Diamonds," is a play off the word carreau.
 Literally, "checker" or "square," it was also the same word used for the suit of diamonds in a deck of cards.
 The "Ace," of course, represents the top card.
 The knapsack's weight when fully fitted out was generally in the area of 25 to 30 lbs, though some soldiers testified that it could be as much as 45 lbs.
 And this, without taking into account the rest of the soldier's kit!
 (See Weight of the Marching Order Kit page here.)

 Often referred to as the model 1893/14, the pack was composed of an interior wooden frame covered in an unpainted canvas body (cotton duck, ~18 oz).
-The color of the cloth varied from beige to tan.
-In the later period of the war, pea green or olive colored canvas was also used.
+The color of the cloth varied from beige to tan to a pea green (which quickly faded from exposure to a mustard).
 The interior wooden frame (32.5 cm wide x 26.5 cm tall) was made of thin planks (8 mm total width).
 This was enwrapped in cheesecloth for reinforcement.
 At the top of either side of the pack, attached to the flap, were leather reinforcement caps that featured a raised embossed polygon (the reason for which is a mystery).
 There were six removable straps that attached to the pack via leather loops and buckles of blackened (Japanned) iron:

 The following diagram shows the manner in which the straps were fed into the loops mounted on the pack.
 In all cases, the buckle end was to the front (closest to the man).
 When the strap was buckled, any excess length was rolled into a coil by feeding the strap end backwards (and inverted) through the loop attached beside the buckle and coiling it on itself, smooth side out.
 Note that the big load strap does not wrap around the entire pack.